JakeSSRN/LLM-Wiki/README.md

 **Q (Query) layer** - represents the information that a particular element in the sequence is looking for from other elements.
 Imagine it like highlighting keywords based on the word itself and its surrounding context.

-**K (Key) layer** - holds the information that other elements in the sequence can provide in response to the query.
+**K (Key) layer** - holds the information what information other elements in the sequence can provide in response to the query.
 Acts as a context label.

 **V (Value) Layer** - This layer contains the actual content that will be shared in response to the query.
 Like a detailed definition or explanation behind the key.